-Human rights is an issue which the IPU has had on its agenda since the early days of its existence when nobody in the international arena was yet talking about individual rights as part of international law.
-Since 1992, the contribution to the defence and promotion of human rights has even become a statutory purpose of the organization.60 In 1999, the IPU concluded a Memorandum of Understanding on Co-operation with the Office of the United Nations High Commissioner for Human Rights.
-Yet, beside the adoption of - sometimes quite inventive - (non-binding) resolutions61 on specific human rights of all kind62 or the violation of human rights by states,63 the organization of specialized conferences or seminars on human rights issues, and the issuing of various publications, the main quality of the human rights work of the Union has to be attributed to its Committee on the Human Rights of Parliamentarians, which was founded in 1976.
+Human rights is an issue that the IPU has had on its agenda since the early days of its existence, when nobody in the international arena was yet talking about individual rights as part of international law.
+Since 1992, the contribution to the defence and promotion of human rights has even become a statutory purpose of the organization (IPU 1976, Art.
+1(2) (c)).
+In 1999 the IPU concluded a Memorandum of Understanding on Co-operation with the OHCHR.
+Yet, beside the adoption of-sometimes quite inventive-(non-binding) resolutions53 on specific human rights of all kinds54 or the violation of human rights by states,55 the organization of specialized conferences or seminars on human rights issues, and the issue of various publications, the main quality of the human rights work of the Union has to be attributed to its Committee on the Human Rights of Parliamentarians, which was founded in 1976.
 Five experts, elected by the Governing Council, meet in camera four times a year to examine and adopt decisions on complaints about supposed violations of human and parliamentary rights of parliamentarians by states.
-The quasijurisdictional64 Committee aims for a dialogue with the authorities of the countries concerned in order to reach, through negotiation, a satisfactory settlement that meets human rights standards.
+The quasi-jurisdictional56 Committee aims for a dialogue with the authorities of the countries concerned in order to reach, through negotiation, a satisfactory settlement that meets human rights standards.
 Occasionally, the Committee undertakes missions and trial observations and organizes hearings for that purpose.
-The procedure, which is intended to protect or provide redress to individuals or groups of parliamentarians, includes both confidential and public components.65 If the violation is of a particularly
+The procedure, which is intended to protect or provide redress to individuals or groups of parliamentarians, includes both confidential and public components.57 If the violation is of a particularly serious nature, for instance in the case of the assassination or torture of a parliamentarian and/or if the authorities are not co-operating in a procedure, the Committee may render its reports and recommendations public by submitting them to the IPU Governing Council for the adoption of resolutions.
+However, neither the Committee nor the Council can take decisions binding upon states or other addressees.58 Nevertheless, the political pressure exerted as part of both procedural steps very often has led to the intended results.59